Skip to main content

 How can I get involved?

-OFAHC will be hosting public meetings in June 2025 to gather ideas on the draft assessment and identify goals and recommendations for a Food Action Plan.
+OFAHC will be hosting a public launch of the Assessment and Food Action Plan in late fall 2025-early winter 2026.
 Check this page for more details to come.

 Programs & Initiatives